rocketroz/fitwin-crewai/README.md

 **Author:** Laura Tornga (@rocketroz)

-A comprehensive monorepo for the FitTwin project, including backend API, CrewAI agents, frontend components, and data management.
-The backend provides two-photo measurement mapping for upper and lower body with normalized body measurement schema and size recommendations.
+Unified workspace for the FitTwin MediaPipe MVP: FastAPI backend, CrewAI agents, Supabase migrations, and both the current capture stub and the legacy Manus web app.
+The backend now exposes the DMaaS `/measurements/validate` and `/measurements/recommend` endpoints described in the FitTwin spec (see `docs/spec`).

 ## Project Structure